 The Top of Monas

-A large viewing platform at the top of the monument's cup offers a good vantage point at an elevation of 17m from which to view the surrounding Jakarta metropolis, but the best view is available at the observation platform at the top of the tower, 115 meters above ground level.
+A large viewing platform at the top of the monument's cup offers a good vantage point at an elevation of 17 meters/56 feet from which to view the surrounding Jakarta metropolis, but the best view is available at the observation platform at the top of the tower, 115 meters/377 feet above ground level.

-Not visible from the viewing platform - but very visible from the ground - is the 14.5 ton Flame of Independence, covered by 50 kg of gold foil.
+Not visible from the viewing platform—but very visible from the ground—is the 14 and a half ton Flame of Independence, covered by 50 kilograms/110 pounds of gold foil.
 The flame is illuminated at night, allowing the Monas to be seen from miles around even after dark.

 How to Get to the Monas

-Monas is most easily accessible via taxi.
-The TransJakarta Busway also reaches Monas - from Jalan Thamrin, the BLOK M-KOTA bus passes by the monument.
+Monas is easily accessible via taxi.
+The TransJakarta Busway also reaches Monas—from Jalan Thamrin, the BLOK M-KOTA bus passes by the monument.
 Read about transportation in Indonesia.